Everything seems to cost more right now, including hiring.

 - Get help almost immediately, skipping the expensive recruiting, interviewing, and onboarding.

-- Access top-level talent that might not be within reach if you were hiring.
+- Access top-level talent that might not be within reach if you were hiring locally, including professionals who specifically seek remote executive assistant jobs for the flexibility and work-life balance they provide.

-- Be ready to scale quickly, adjusting as necessary, without worrying about contracts.
+- Be ready to scale quickly and adjust as necessary without worrying about contracts or long-term commitments.

 Instead of sacrificing profits or waiting to bring on needed help when the budget allows, you can fill the talent gaps on your team right now.